 What is your budget?

 Last but not least, your budget plays a role.
-As you would expect, a mid back chair is always cheaper than the equivalent high back option.
+As you would expect, a mid back chair is always cheaper than the equivalent higher back option.

 However, with most modern ergonomic office chairs, the price difference between the two chair types is marginal, so it should not be the determining factor.

-An executive high back chair is traditionally aimed at senior people within an organisation.
+A high back swivel office chair is traditionally aimed at senior people within an organisation.
 However, these chairs are also perfect for anyone who is: